Bolívar (state): Climate

 The average annual temperature (Max-Min) is between 27 and 30 °C in the Puerto Ordaz area, between 27 and 31 °C in the Ciudad Bolivar zone, and between 18 and 23 °C in the Gran Sabana Zone.
 The climate is tropical, although it varies according to the zones; thus, the low areas present high temperatures, which reach an average of 27 °C, and abundant rainfall.
 The variation of the climate of the extensive territory is determined by the altitude and the winds since the latitude (between 4° and 8° of North latitude) places it totally in the equatorial strip.
 The low northern lands, influenced by the east and northeast winds, are characterized by a rainy season and a dry season, both very marked; the southern lands receive winds loaded with humidity from the Amazon depression and from the southeast that condense at the contact of the elevations producing intense rains of more than 1600 mm.

 Area

-The State of Bolivar is the largest state in Venezuela and covers a large area of 242,801 km², which represents 26.49% of the national total.
-In addition, de Iure claims the territories of Guayana Esequiba south of the Cuyuni River, Cuyuni-Mazaruni, Potaro-Siparuni and Alto Tacutu-Alto Esequibo, which would increase the territory by 124,414 km².
+The State of Bolivar is the largest state in Venezuela and covers a large area of 242,801 km^{2}, which represents 26.49% of the national total.
+In addition, de Iure claims the territories of Guayana Esequiba south of the Cuyuni River, Cuyuni-Mazaruni, Potaro-Siparuni and Alto Tacutu-Alto Esequibo, which would increase the territory by 124,414 km^{2}.